This walk is one of ten exciting routes designed to help you explore some of Trafford’s most beautiful countryside and parks on foot.

 How to get there

-To work out how to get to and from either of the walk start points, simply click the Google Maps links below.
+To work out how to get to and from the walk start points, simply click the Google Maps link(s) on this page.
 Then click ‘Directions’ and enter your postcode or location in the relevant field.
 For public transport options, click on the train icon.